viirret/.dotfiles/README.md

 These dotfiles creates VIM-centric workflow that fits for me.

-Please note that this repositoy is created with Arch Linux in mind and some parts may require extra configuration for other distributions.
+Please note that this repository is created with Arch Linux in mind and some parts may require extra configuration for other distributions.

 # How to use my dotfiles